decentralized-identity/identifiers-discovery/agenda.md

 2. [ID WG participation tracking](https://docs.google.com/spreadsheets/u/1/d/12hFa574v5PRrKfzIKMgDTjxuU6lvtBhrmLspfKkN4oE/edit#gid=1245330243)
 3. Agenda creation/review/prioritization
 4. Change call schedule to bi-weekly?
-5. [Liam McCarty, Unum ID] Bridging the Digital and Physical to Make Identifiers That Identify
+5. [Liam McCarty, Unum ID] Bridging Digital and Physical: Make Identifiers Identify
     * **Summary:**
     * Identifiers are only useful if they identify, which requires them to be reliably associated with people and things.
-In this talk, Liam McCarty of Unum ID will explain how to make such associations by leveraging the modern infrastructure of secure hardware and device biometrics.
+In this talk, Liam McCarty of [Unum ID](https://www.Unum.ID) will explain how to make such associations by leveraging the modern infrastructure of secure hardware and device biometrics.
 But he will also show that there’s currently a wide gap between how available this infrastructure is to different types of applications, and he will argue that this has been a significant barrier to adoption of decentralized identity systems.
 Finally, he will outline a path toward closing the gap and stress the importance of public advocacy in achieving that goal, which will finally make possible identifiers that identify.
     * **Notes:**
-    * Association between physical world and digital identity
+    * Association between physical world and digital identity is important.
-    * In the physical world, we have "built-in private keys", we "are" a wallet
+    * In the physical world, we have "built-in private keys", we "are" a wallet.
-    * There is a difference between access to hardware crypto mobile vs. web
+    * There is a difference between access to hardware crypto on mobile vs. web.
-    * Wallets in browsers are really hard, e.g. Safari deletes everything ter 1 week
+    * Wallets in browsers are really hard, e.g. Safari deletes everything ter 1 week.
+    * There is a need for generic hardware backed cryptographic signatures on the web.
-    * Standards exist, but are of limited use
+    * Standards exist, but are of limited use:
         * WebAuthn allows access to hardware crypto, but only for authentication (no generic crypto operations): https://www.w3.org/TR/webauthn-2/
         * Web Crypto doesn't allow access to hardware crypto: https://www.w3.org/TR/WebCryptoAPI/
-    * There is a need for generic hardware backed cryptographic signatures on the web
     * Calling for community action to support this, e.g. see these issues:
         * https://github.com/w3c/webauthn/issues/1608
         * https://github.com/w3c/webcrypto/issues/263
     * Some abandoned work on hardware based secure services:
         * https://www.w3.org/community/hb-secure-services/
         * https://rawgit.com/w3c/websec/gh-pages/hbss.html
+    * **Call to Action:**
+    * We need community action to advocate for general, hardware backed cryptographic signatures on the web!
+This would make it possible to build decentralized identity wallet web apps, not just mobile ones, dramatically improving odds of adoption.
+Please help the cause by commenting on the WebAuthn and WebCrypto GitHub issues pages, supporting my proposals there, and generally increasing awareness around this topic.
+This is a technical change that requires a decidedly nontechnical solution: community advocacy.
+Thanks for your help!

 ### Attendees